Bryce Harper home run powers Phillies into World Series

 "I think we always believed," Harper said.

-Houston held a 3-0 lead over the New York Yankees in the ALCS.
-Game 4 is Sunday night in New York.
-The World Series will begin Friday night at the home of the AL champion.
+The World Series will begin Friday night at the home of the AL champion Houston Astros.

 Even after Harper's homer put them ahead, it wasn't an easy ending for the Phillies.